eugenebogaart/Atlas-Azure-Peering/README.md

 ## Known Bugs
-* Some times the script ends with a complaint: External Azure subscription unreachable.
+* Some times the terraform deploy stops with a complaint: External Azure subscription unreachable.
 Just run it again.
-It looks like a timing issue in the Azure API, where a resource is created but not available yet.
+It looks like a timing issue in the Azure Provider and/or Azure API, where a resource is created but not yet available.